 The HAZCOM 2012 pictograms were developed as a standard set of warning symbols to convey health, physical and environmental hazard information, assigned to a GHS hazard class and category.
 These pictograms will appear on all container labels.

 The GHS standard will become a requirement and replace current labeling systems.
 The employer must ensure all containers contain the correct labeling information.
 This includes HAZCOM 2012 labels for original containers received from vendors and secondary containers.
 Information regarding the hazards and directions of the material for use is not to be defaced (i.e., fade, get washed off) or removed in any way.
 The employer must re-label items if the labels are removed or defaced.

 Safety Data Sheets

 All HAZCOM 2012 compliant Safety Data Sheets (SDS) will be presented in a standardized 16-section format and provide additional information including ecological, disposal, transport and regulatory information.
-One of the key challenges will be working with your vendors to update your SDS inventory by June 1, 2015.

 Written HAZCOM programs will also need updating to include changes to labeling, SDS communication, and employee training.
 Training employees and updating the written program should occur as soon as your organization begins its GHS transition.

 Twenty-five states, Puerto Rico and the Virgin Islands have OSHA-approved State Plans and have adopted their own standards and enforcement policies.
 For the most part, these states adopt standards that are identical to federal OSHA standards.
 However, some states have adopted different standards applicable to this topic or have different enforcement policies.